HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-softgroups-configuration.md

 ### Deploying Softgroups WAR

-To create Softgroups portlet application, you need additional resources, that is the WAR file.
-To deploy this WAR file run the below command:
+To create the Softgroups portlet application, you need additional resources, that is the WAR file.
+To deploy this WAR file run the following command:

 ```sh
 cd /opt/HCL/wp_profile/ConfigEngine
 ./ConfigEngine.sh action-deploy-portlets-wp.portlets.softgroups -DPortalAdminPwd=wpsadmin
 ```

-After the config engine task is executed, ensure to restart the portal server using below commands:
+After the config engine task is executed, ensure to restart the portal server using the following commands:

 ```sh
 cd /opt/HCL/AppServer/bin